 Koala encounters include the opportunity to pat and have photos taken next to these furry favourites free of charge – the only wildlife Park in Sydney to offer this amazing experience!

-And there are load of cute babies to see, including six koala joeys, a baby quokka, baby wombats, and curlew, barking owl and fairy penguin chicks.
+And there are loads of cute babies to see, including six koala joeys, a baby quokka, baby wombats, and curlew, barking owl, and fairy penguin chicks.

 Featherdale also has wonderful facilities for feeding your hungry family, including a café and shady picnic areas with BBQ facilities.